inayatkhosla/equitable-agriculture/README.md

     - The last command will output a zip folder than can be uploaded to S3 for Lambda to read

 ### Viz
-Visualizations are demonstrated by VizDemo.ipynb
+Visualizations are demonstrated in VizDemo.ipynb